IBM/build-blockchain-insurance-app/README.md

 * [React](https://reactjs.org/) A declarative, efficient, and flexible JavaScript library for building user interfaces.
 * [Docker](https://www.docker.com/) Docker is a computer program that performs operating-system-level virtualization.
 It was first released in 2013 and is developed by Docker, Inc.

-# Watch the Video - Multiple Organization and Multiple Peer App Demo #1 - Intro (Part 1)
+# Watch the Video - Multiple Organization and Multiple Peer App Demo #1 - Intro

 [![](images/part1.png)](https://www.youtube.com/watch?v=Lr3EFKayP0o&t=30s)